Life After Treatment

 Early menopause

-Doctors do not usually recommend hormone replacement therapy (HRT) after breast cancer.
-But there are different ways of managing menopausal symptoms and looking after your bone health.
+Doctors do not recommend hormone replacement therapy (HRT).
+This is because it contains oestrogen.
+This could encourage breast cancer cells to grow.
+But there are different ways of managing menopausal symptoms.

 Well-being and recovery